isoAdvector/isoAdvector/README.md

       controlDict to interFlow and add the following to the dicitonary fvSolution.solvers."alpha.water.*":

-      "alpha.water.*"
+      `"alpha.water.*"
       {
-          //interfaceMethod can be set to "MULES" (default), "isoAdvector" or
+          //interfaceMethod can be set to "MULES" (default), or "isoAdvector".
-          //"fvSchemes".
-Use the latter option to use the HRIC, CICSAM or
-          //vofCompression schemes.

           interfaceMethod "isoAdvector";